Aluminium futures fall on low demand

-Aluminium prices on Wednesday fell Rs 1.30 to Rs 193.40 per kg in the futures market as participants trimmed their positions on a low trend in the spot market.
+Aluminium prices on Thursday fell 40 paise to Rs 191.35 per kg in the futures market as participants trimmed their positions on a low trend in the spot market.

 New Delhi:

-Aluminium prices on Wednesday fell Rs 1.30 to Rs 193.40 per kg in the futures market as participants trimmed their positions on a low trend in the spot market.
+Aluminium prices on Thursday fell 40 paise to Rs 191.35 per kg in the futures market as participants trimmed their positions on a low trend in the spot market.

 Analysts said cutting down of positions by participants on easing demand from consuming industries in the physical market mainly kept aluminium prices lower here.